 Employee or not, the person you are hiring, of course, has rights.
 The only difference is that, in simple terms, the rights of an employee are defined by the Labor Code while the rights of a non- employee are defined by the terms of his contract.
 In general, we can say that an employment relationship is more restrictive in nature while a consultancy or freelance agreement has more leeway.

 Control is the single most important factor in determining whether the person you hired is an employee.
 This pertains to control over the means and methods of doing the work.
 Generally, the employee's work performance is subject to your control while a consultant's service is not, except only as to the desired result.
 While the employee does his work under your supervision, the consultant renders service using his own means, styles and methods, free from your control; your only concern is the delivery of the result.
 To otherwise ensure which kind of relationship you are getting into, it is important to define everything under a written contract, especially if your intention is to enter into a consultancy agreement.
 Not only that, you have to make sure that the actual execution is consistent with what is written.

-Employee or consultant?
+Part II: Employee or consultant?

 To hire someone as an employee or a consultant will depend on three important factors.